odedrafi/SelaBootcampWeek5Terraform/README.md

 ## Deployment

-first you need to install terraform and connect to azure provider as explained in [Install Terraform - HashiCorp Learn](https://learn.hashicorp.com/tutorials/terraform/install-cli).
+First you need to install terraform and connect to azure provider as explained in [Install Terraform - HashiCorp Learn](https://learn.hashicorp.com/tutorials/terraform/install-cli).

 Inorder to tun the template you will need to create a terraform.tfvar file to update your secret data.